Deming, Indiana: Underground Railroad involvement

 Many inhabitants in and around present-day Deming were actively involved in assisting runaway slaves on the Underground Railroad.
 In 1837, runaway slaves John and Louann Rhodes, along with their daughter Lydia Rhodes, arrived in present-day Deming via the Underground Railroad.
 The family recuperated in preparation for continuing their journey to Canada at the home of Joseph Baker, which was located to the west of Deming.
 Finding the area to their liking, the Rhodes family settled in nearby Bakers Corner.
 In 1844, they were involved in the Rhodes family incident.
-After the incident was resolved, the family continued living as before on their homestead.
+After the incident was resolved, the family continued living on their homestead.